Tuesday, February 27, 2007

 The remainder of the afternoon was spent visiting other infamous locations within the JSA.
 From a military vantage point, you could see Gijong-dong in the North.
 The Americans call this Propaganda Village.
 This entire town is a fake.
 It was built to tempt soldiers north and is completely uninhabited.
 Timer switches light up its windows each evening to give the impression of villagers at home.
 In the centre of the village an enormous, ugly girder flagpole, said to be the world's largest, proudly flies the North Korean flag.
 Large billboards on the hillside proclaim the joy of living in the North.

-The final stop inside the JSA took us past a memorial near a short bridge that crosses a stream into North Korea.
+The final stop inside the JSA took us past a memorial near The Bridge of No Return, a short bridge crossing a stream into North Korea.
 It was here in 1976 that two American soldiers were hacked to death by axe-welding North Korean soldiers.
 The Americans had attempted to trim trees obscuring views of the bridge from a nearby observation tower.
+The tree was eventually felled a few days later in a carefully choreographed overwhelming show of military force called Operation Paul Bunyan.

 Charles Jenkins, the renowned US serviceman, also defected to North Korea at this point.
 He finally returned to the West in July 2004, was charged with desertion and aiding the enemy, served 24 days confinement and was given a dishonourable discharge.
 Today he lives in Japan with his wife, who'd been abducted from Japan in 1978 by North Korean agents.